10:30 am Sunday Worship

 Refuse to believe God had authorized John’s ministry.
 So the question is, were they justified in rejecting John?
 Did they have a point?
 Did they have a case to make?
 Do the religious leaders have a biblical reason for their judgement against John?
 Can they open Old Testament chapter and verse and point to here’s why?

 Because if they do have a biblical case to make, now is the time.
 Now is the occasion.
 Right here in public, in front of all these people, with this man who claims to be the Messiah coming after the forerunner has announced him standing right here.
 If they’re really concerned about biblical fidelity, if they’re really concerned about truth, about righteousness, if they really are the shepherds of Israel, concerned about the spiritual care of the people, the sheep and Jesus has just given them their chance.
 Clarify your position.
 Baptism of John?
-Two options from heaven, from men?
+Two options from heaven, from men.
+Well, that’s review.

 How do we know that they said this?
 How do we know what their reasoning was?
 Obviously someone heard them, but I know of two former members of the Sanhedrin, two who were named in scripture who may have been there.
 One is Nicodemus, another is Joseph of Arimathea.
 Maybe they’re the source of what was actually said in the huddle.
 They get back in the huddle, discuss it with one another saying verse 5, “if we say from heaven, he will say ‘well why did you not believe him?’
 But if we say from man, all the people will stone us to death, for they are convinced that John was a prophet.”

 They have identified the two horns of the dilemma that Jesus has just caught them between.
 Clearly here there’s no problem of their intellects.
 The faculties of their reason are functioning just fine, but they are putting their reason to work as we see, for a shameful purpose.
-What are they?
-Are they interested in truth?
-No. They’re trying to protect their self centeredness, their position, their means of an income, and they’re covering over a very cowardly heart of hypocrisy.
+What are they, are they interested in truth?
+No. They’re trying to protect their self-centeredness, their position, their means of an income, and they’re covering over a very cowardly heart of hypocrisy.

 Here’s what we see when Jesus rips off the mask of their hypocrisy with just a simple question.
-First, you can jot these down as little sub points.
-But first, they don’t care about the truth.
+First, you can jot these down as little sub points, but first, they don’t care about the truth.
 They don’t care about truth, which exposes this inquisition as unrighteous.
 They want to talk about the rightful use of authority, supposedly an inquiry into truth.
 It’s all a sham.
-The discussion that ensues is not about what’s true or false, not about what’s right or wrong.
-It’s about what they should say, what they should admit in public, out loud.
+The discussion that ensues is not about what’s true or false, not about what’s right or wrong, it’s about what they should say, what they should admit in public, out loud.

 These men are calculating we see, they’re also profane.
-For them, words are not for the purpose of glorifying God, used to testify to the truth.
-For them, their words are tools of manipulation.
+For them, words are not for the purpose of glorifying God, used to testify to the truth for them, their words are tools of manipulation.
 They’re using words to manipulate people, measuring their words, figuring out what they should say, what they shouldn’t say, protecting interests.
 They just want to get what they want.

 Their mouths are not instruments of righteousness used in service to God.
-Their lips are used here for deception, for self-interest, for self preservation, for self promotion.
+Their lips are used here for deception, for self-interest, for self-preservation, for self-promotion.
 Again, they do not care about the truth.
 Beloved, it takes time to see this in certain teachers that become popular in different parts of the country or around the world.
 It takes time to see this.
 But I’ve seen again and again, people that I have watched their ministries grow up, rise up, become prominent, become big names, big sellers, big conference speakers, and they come flaming down, ten, fifteen, twenty years hence, because at the heart, they were rotten.

 And people can tell.
 You can listen to the content of their teaching and you can see in the content of their character.
 But you know what?
 People ignore that.
 Why?
 Because a lot of people think these guys are great.
-So it’s again, voting by numbers, painting by numbers, “This guy’s great.”
+So it’s again, voting by numbers, painting by numbers, this guy’s great.

 Jesus puts all of his truth out there, all of his teaching out there, hiding nothing, saying the same thing in Galilee that he’s saying in Judea that he’s saying in Jerusalem, in the heart of the Temple.
 He’s saying the same thing because he wants the truth to bring glory to the God who gave it.

 So first, they don’t care about the truth.
 Second, they don’t care about authority either.
-They don’t care about authority, and they’ve come forward claiming to be concerned about authority, about proper credentialing, and who should be authorized to teach in the Temple and, “Well, this whole clearing thing.
+They don’t care about authority, and they’ve come forward claiming to be concerned about authority, about proper credentialing, and who should be authorized to teach in the Temple and, well, this whole clearing thing.
 This is an embarrassment, but we can get over that if you’ll just fill out the proper forms.
-Submit to us.”
+Submit to us.

 Their concern about credentialing, about who should be there, who shouldn’t.
 Proper use of authority.
 Pre, seems to presuppose an objective authority of God, seems to presuppose that they see accountability to God as important.
 What’s actually revealed here is they don’t care about God.
 These men fear man, not God.
 And so they’re concerned about authority, that’s a sham too.

-But these men, and even though they have ascended into positions of spiritual leadership, their deepest concern is not about fearing God.
+But these men, even though they have ascended into positions of spiritual leadership, their deepest concern is not about fearing God.
 Their deepest concern is not about, does not care about what he thinks, ultimately, they’re not concerned about giving an account to him and him alone.
 These are man fearers.
 They care what people think.
 And not be even because they really regard people, because they want to be able to get stuff out of them.

 You say, but they’re using people, they’re robbing people.
 They’re pitiless thieves, robbers.
 What evidence is there of that that they fear men?
-Well, actually, Luke has set us up to see it this way of recording Jesus indictment of them in Luke 19:46.
+Well, actually, Luke has set us up to see it this way of recording Jesus’ indictment of them in Luke 19:46.
 He called this a den of robbers, right?
 Dens are for hiding.
 They hide from people.
 They, they, they escape to the den to, as a refuge from justice.

 These men turn the Temple into a den of robbers because like robbers they fear getting caught.
 They fear being exposed.
 They fear losing their position along with all this means of making money by cheating the people.
-Also notice both their concerns are about are about what the people think, not what about what God thinks, in verses 5 and 6.
+Also notice both their concerns are about, are about what the people think, not what about what God thinks, in verses 5 and 6.
 Verse 5, they’re discussing it with each other, “If we say from heaven then he will say, ‘Well why did you not believe him?’”
 They didn’t dare admit their unbelief in the hearing of the people.

-They didn’t want to risk a negative reaction from the public because the people were convinced.
-As verse 6 says, John was a prophet.
+They didn’t want to risk a negative reaction from the public because the people were convinced, as verse 6 says, John was a prophet.
 And therein lies the problem.
-They’re convinced, very strong verbal expression, by the way it emphasizes here a fixed position, deep, deep persuasion.
+They’re convinced, very strong verbal expression, by the way, it emphasizes here a fixed position, deep, deep persuasion.
 These people are not budging from this point of view.
 People are standing, as it were, in hardened concrete in this position about John, believing John’s a true prophet.
 There is no convincing them otherwise.

 They’re so convinced they obeyed his command to be baptized.
-All these people, the ones who are residents of Jerusalem and in this area, they went down to the Jordan to be baptized.
+All these people, the ones who are residents of Jerusalem and this area, they went down to the Jordan to be baptized.
 Many other pilgrims who were living in Galilee, they went wherever Jesus was.
 They’re going to be baptized in his name, came to where John was preaching up in the that area, came to be baptized.

-By contrast, though political, religious, establishment, spiritual shepherds of the nation of Israel.
-They rejected John’s baptism, and that’s a comprehensive rejection.
-They rejected John as a person, rejected John’s entire ministry, rejected his call to repentance, rejected his role as Messiah’s forerunner, all of it wholesale rejection.
+By contrast though, political religious establishment, spiritual shepherds of the nation of Israel, they rejected John’s baptism, and that’s a comprehensive rejection.
+They rejected John as a person, rejected John’s entire ministry, rejected his call to repentance, rejected his role as Messiah’s forerunner, all of it, wholesale rejection.
 And they justified the rejection of John the same way they had dismissed the power of Jesus’ miracles.

 John, and Jesus too, they said neither of them are from God.
 They’ve been saying that for three years.
 They’re not heaven sent.
 In fact, they are demonic.
 They’re hell sent.
 They’ve been belched out of the bowels of hell.
 That’s where they come from.
 They are, they’re possessed by the devil.
 Jesus exposed that opinion.
-He said that quiet part of the rulers, the teachers, the, the leaders in Israel.
-He said that quiet part out loud when he’s teaching the people and they’re asking him about John the Baptist.
+He said that quiet part of the rulers, the teachers, the, the leaders in Israel, he said that quiet part out loud when he’s teaching the people and they’re asking him about John the Baptist.

 Well, tell us about John the what, what do you say about him?
 I mean, we’re hearing one thing, all this whispering about demon stuff.
 What do you say about him?
-Jesus said “among those born of women, none is greater than John the Baptist,” Matthew 11:7 and, and Luke 7:33.
-Jesus gives the religious leaders’ view of John.
-John the Baptist has come eating no bread, drinking no wine.
-You say he as a demon.
+Jesus said “among those born of women, none is greater than John the Baptist,” Matthew 11:7 and, and Luke 7:33, Jesus gives the religious leaders’ view of John.
+“John the Baptist has come eating no bread, drinking no wine.
+You say he as a demon.”
 He didn’t live like anybody else.
 He’s a crazy man from the desert.
 Look at how he dresses.
 Look at just look at him.
 He’s nuts.
 He’s insane.

 So this, they were united in their rejection of John and then Jesus.
 And this represents collusion on their part.
 There’s a conspiracy afoot.
 It’s a strategy to, on their part of how they can justify denying John and then denying Jesus.
 Basically they’re saying since we can’t deny the authority and the power, let’s shift the discussion in public and talk about the question of source.